Families at Summer School

-In a change to the programme, we shall be offering three Friday Gala Performances plus an additional recital on each Tuesday to complement an excellent series of evening lectures and recitals which will be available throughout each week.
+In a change to the programme, we shall, once again, be offering Tuesday and Friday Gala Performances to complement an excellent series of evening lectures and recitals which will be available throughout each week.
 Tickets are not required for these events (except the Galas which must be booked in advance) but Summer School customers will be required to show their ID card on entry.
 These high quality events are open to the public and there will be a small charge on the door for visitors who are not signed up for courses in that week.

 Some additional evening ‘tasters' are available throughout the week, and can be booked through the Summer School office on a first come, first served basis.
 These may include an early evening downland walk for those who have the energy, bridge evenings, taiko drumming, yoga and clayshooting.
 We also offer weekend excursions, a quiz night and live music – or you can simply just relax in the quieter corners of the College.